quantsnd/club_resources/README.md

 * [Git documentation (manual pages)](https://git-scm.com/docs)
 * [Codecademy course](https://www.codecademy.com/learn/learn-git)

-## Interacting with the code
+## Interacting With the Code

 Practically all of our code is written in *Python 3* and assumes you have some packages installed before using it.

-### Package installation instructions
+### Package Installation Instructions
 We *highly* recommend managing all of your packages in a virtual environment.
-If you already have a virtual environment set up and activated, feel free to jump straight to the "Installation Step."
+If you already have a virtual environment set up and activated, feel free to jump straight to the "Installation Step".

 :white_check_mark: Create a virtual environment.
 In Quant Club we use the [Anaconda Software Distribution](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) to manage our virtual environments.
 To create one, call (in the Terminal on MacOS and in Anaconda Prompt on Windows)
 ```